The Landscape of GPU-Centric Communication: GPU-Centric Communication Libraries

-Even though both P2P communication and collectives play an important role in HPC, the demand from deep learning has made optimizing collective communication workloads an important and attractive area of research.
-Since early versions of NCCL did not support inter-node communication, hierarchical collective mechanisms are proposed to support scaling out across nodes.
-Subsequent work challenges NCCL's hegemony of deep learning collective communication workloads by proposing new pipelined designs for the \textit{MPI\_Bcast} collective.
-The proposed design outperforms NCCL2 broadcast for small message sizes and offers comparable performance for larger ones \cite{Optimized-large-scale-message-broadcast-for-deep-learning-workloads-MPI-MPINCCL-or-NCCL2}.
+To address these aforementioned issues, several collective communication libraries have been proposed; notably, many of the solutions developed by industry partners are now open-sourced and readily available for use.

 Blink is a collective communication library with the express goal of achieving optimal link utilization.
 To do this, Blink detects the underlying topology, models the topology as a graph, and then uses a technique known as \textit{packing spanning trees} to dynamically generate communication primitives.
 As a result, Blink was shown to reduce model training time on an image classification task by 40\% compared to NCCL2 \cite{Blink-Fast-and-Generic-Collectives-for-Distributed-ML}.

 Dryden et al. present Aluminum, a GPU-aware library for large-scale training of deep neural networks.
-Namely, Aluminum aims to rectify the inherent drawbacks of both NCCL and MPI.
 Aluminum extends NCCL with tree-based algorithms to avoid the latency bottlenecks of its default ring implementation.
 Additionally, it adds support for non-blocking NCCL allreduce operations.
 For MPI, Aluminum gets around forced synchronizations stemming from the MPI-GPU semantic mismatch by associating a single GPU stream with an MPI communicator and synchronizing with respect only to that stream.
 The resulting optimizations bring about speedups compared to GPU-aware MPI and NCCL-based implementations \cite{Aluminum-An-Asynchronous-GPU-Aware-Communication-Library-Optimized-for-Large-Scale-Training-of-Deep-Neural-Networks-on-HPC-Systems}.